-Part-time study is rarely allowed, but to achieve part-time status each case must be reviewed individually and only approved under special circumstances.
-The Graduation Coordinator, Program director and/or Chair of the department must consider and approve each case.
+Students in this program will be enrolled on a full-time basis.
+Part-time study is allowed on rare occasions.
+Each case must be reviewed individually and will only be approved under special circumstances.
+The Graduation Coordinator, Program director, Clinic director and/or Chair of the department must consider and approve each case.

-Students who have an undergraduate degree in communication disorders/speech-language pathology may complete degree requirements for the M.S. in 2 full years of enrollment (5 semesters; summer enrollment between the 2 years is required).
-However, some students may require more than 2 years to finish the degree (e.g., students who must complete a missing prerequisite course, a physical science or math required by ASHA; students who require a remediation plan to address deficiencies; students who experience a medical issue).
+Students who have an undergraduate degree in communication disorders/speech-language pathology may complete degree requirements for the M.S. in 2 years of full-time enrollment (5 semesters; summer enrollment between the 2 years is required).
+However, some students may require more than 2 years to finish the degree (e.g., students who require a remediation plan to address deficiencies; students who are given a medical leave of absence).